We taste with our tongue.

 The five tastes

 When something touches the tongue you can taste it.
-The fives tastes are sweet, bitter, sour, salty and savoury.
+The five tastes are sweet, bitter, sour, salty and umami (say oo-mah-mee), which is savoury.
 These five tastes can be detected anywhere on the tongue.
 There are also taste buds in your cheeks!

 Did you know?